-A propulsion system for boats with an inboard motor operating an exterior drive with drive shaft, gears, and propeller; also called stern drive and inboard/outboard.
+Outdrive A propulsion system for boats with an inboard

-The extreme length of a vessel, excluding spars or rigging fittings.
-See Overall Length for making it fast.
+motor operating an exterior drive with drive shaft, gears, and propeller; also called stern drive and inboard/outboard.

-LOA.
+Overall Length The extreme length of a vessel, excluding spars or rigging fittings.
+See LOA.

-A rope attached to the bow of a boat Painter
+Painter A rope attached to the bow of a boat for making it